pownthep/angular-elements/README.md

 ```bash
 npm run build:elements
 ```
-If the build is successful, you should see a new folder call 'elements' which the script and the css file.
+If the build is successful, you should see a new folder call 'elements' which has the script and the css file that you can use in any other web development project.
 For example,
 ```html
 <!doctype html>